-If the steps above did not work for you then you will need to do a full system reinstall of your Windows 8.1 or Windows 10 device.
+If the steps above did not work for you then you will need to do a full system reinstall of your Windows 10 OS.

 For more information on how to clean install Windows 10, check out the guides listed below:

-- How to Clean Install Windows 10 on a SSD
+- Clean install Windows 10 on an SSD